 180 N. Michigan Ave.

-Dark Testament: A Century of Black Writers on Justice: Honoring the significant contributions of Black writers to American letters, the American Writers Museum exhibit explores racial injustice through the work of Black writers from the Civil War through the Civil Rights Movement.
+Dark Testament: A Century of Black Writers on Justice: Honoring the significant contributions of Black writers to American letters, the American Writers Museum’s virtual exhibit explores racial injustice through the work of Black writers from the Civil War through the Civil Rights Movement.
 The online exhibit, Frederick Douglass: Agitator is also on view.

 Museum of Contemporary Art